gavdraper/gavdraper.github.io/_drafts/clustered-vs-nonclustered-indexes.markdown

 If we wrote a query that was looking for a username of GavinDraper SQL Server would potentially use the Username index above to find quick find GavinDraper, if your query selected fields that are not in the index it would then using the pointer in the index go to the actual row and return you the requested data.

-### Pros ###
-1. You can have an unlimited amount of Non Clustered indexes on any give table.
-2. Inserting and Updating data in non clustered indexes is generally faster.

-### Cons ###
-1. Takes up more space as the index data is stored twice, once in the index and once in the actual table.
-1. Have a performance overhead as from the leaf node you need to do a lookup back to the actual table to get any data that is not in the index.

 #### Key Lookups ####
 One of the cons of a NonClustered index is you have to do a lookup back to the data once you've found your item in the leaf node of the index (Assuming the index doesn't contain all the data required by your query).